-Duties: The duties of a PhD student are primarily directed at his/her own research education, which lasts four years.
-The work may also involve, to a limited extent (maximum 20 %) other departmental duties, mainly related to teaching undergraduate courses – in which case the position may be extended to a maximum of five years.
+Duties/Project description: The duties of a PhD student are primarily directed at his/her own research education, which lasts four years.
+The work may also involve, to a limited extent (maximum 20%) other departmental duties, mainly related to teaching undergraduate courses – in which case the position may be extended to a maximum of five years.

 Local guidelines for the salary of PhD students apply for employed doctoral students.